kdeldycke/awesome-engineering-team-management/readme.md

 List of questions that can be used when vetting potential candidates, and topics to draw inspiration from to be used as conversation starters.

-- [The Technical Interview is an Ego Trip](https://web.archive.org/web/20221101193146/https://kowsheek.com/the-technical-interview-is-an-ego-trip/) - Starts with anecdote of developers using a job interview as a vehicule to demonstrate their superiority.
+- [The Technical Interview is an Ego Trip](https://web.archive.org/web/20221101193146/https://kowsheek.com/the-technical-interview-is-an-ego-trip/) - Starts with anecdote of developers using a job interview as a vehicle to demonstrate their superiority.
 Then the author details a reasonable interview process that is trying to not waste anyone's time.

 - [The Intangible Skills You Can't Interview For](https://staysaasy.com/leadership/2021/04/12/the-intangible-skills-you-cant-interview-for.html) - “1) Cut-Through on Crappy Tasks; 2) Knowing How to Finish; 3) Knowing How to Start; 4) Giving (And Receiving) Diagonal Feedback; 5) Harnessing the Value of Intangibles.”